thagreatjoel/TRIVTOL/README.md

 > - Use quality fasteners and bearings to improve reliability
 > - Balance the aircraft's center of gravity before every flight

+# AI USAGE
+AI was only used in measurement and resreach.
+NO ai was used in Modeling, Documenting and anyother implimentation!